Why go wildlife watching in Torres del Paine?

 Penguins

-Further north is a colony of 120,000 Magellanic penguins, which have made their home on Isla Magdalena.
-These birds are closely related to African penguins, and migrate north in the winter months.
-In summer, take a day or half-day trip from Punta Arenas to walk among them on the island.
+Closer to Punta Arenas is a colony of around 120,000 Magellanic penguins, which have made their home on Isla Magdalena, where they nest in burrows.
+In summer, take a day or half-day trip by boat from Punta Arenas to walk among them on the island.

 Whales